-- If a worker uses a personal fall arrest system or a Fall Restraint system, the worker must ensure that it is safely secured to an anchor that meets the requirements of the regulations. - Prior to clipping in, a worker is required to visually inspect the anchor he or she is planning to use to make sure that the anchor is in sound condition and free of damage. - Anchorage connectors such as carabiners, snap hooks, quick links, etc., must be appropriate for the work being undertaken.
+- If a worker uses a personal fall arrest system or a Fall Restraint system, the worker must ensure that it is safely secured to an anchor that meets the requirements of OH&S Code Part 9. - Prior to clipping in, a worker is required to visually inspect the anchor he or she is planning to use to make sure that the anchor is in sound condition and free of damage. - Anchorage connectors such as carabiners, snap hooks, quick links, etc., must be appropriate for the work being undertaken.